 Are you smarter today than you were on January 1 a year ago?

-a.
-What are the five lessons you learned this year that will help make your business more successful in the future?
+- What are the five lessons you learned last year that are helping your business succeed this year?

-a.
-Think about the major products, services, internal tasks or other activities your business started, stopped, or streamlined this year.
+- Think about the major products, services and other activities your business has started, stopped, or streamlined so far in this year.

-a.
-List the key financial and operational indicators that help predict how your business will do in the future.
+- List the key financial and operational indicators that help predict the performance of your business.